LeaVerou/inspire.js/README.md

 npm install inspirejs.org
 ```

-This is native ESM using bare specifiers — resolve them however your project does (an import map, a bundler, or a no-build tool).
+This is native ESM using bare specifiers — resolve them however your project does (an import map, a bundler, or a no-build tool — we recommend [Nudeps](https://nudeps.dev)).
 Then include the stylesheet and import:

 ```html
 <link href="/path/to/@inspirejs/core/inspire.css" rel="stylesheet" />